A koala hospital? It’s part of an Australian volunteer koala care project to save Australia’s favourite marsupial.

 This process seems to work really well.

-This is Livingston Bendigo being ultrasounded to look for possible internal damage as a result of Chlamydia.
+This is Livingston Bendigo having ultrasound to look for possible internal damage as a result of chlamydia.

-At the same time one of the hospital staff is being instructed in correct anaesthesia procedures (taking heart/respiration rates etc).
+At the same time one of the hospital staff is being instructed in correct koala care anaesthesia procedures (taking heart/respiration rates etc).

 The hospital is constantly updating and teaching its volunteer staff.